Commonly asked questions about G-tubes

 What are some of the possible side effects?

 There are a few possible side effects but all of them are quite manageable.The most common one is a sensation of fullness or bloating in the morning after having been fed during the night.
 There are medications that can be added to the feed to speed up stomach emptying so that you don't feel so full in the morning.
 Most people just learn to eat their breakfast a couple of hours later than usual.
 Occasionally, a person who just started with G-tube feeding may develop softer or looser stool.
 The condition can be easily corrected by slowing down the rate of the feeding per hour or change to another type of formula.
 Another less common side effect is skin irritation or pain in the gastrostomy site.
 Skin irritation may be due to leakage or infection from or around the G-tube site.
 Leakage most likely is due to a ruptured balloon at the end of the G-button inside the stomach.
-When this happens, it is best to contact your CF nurse practitioner (Kate Gent) at the CF clinic to check on the G-tube site, change to a new G-button, and receive instruction about how to keep the affected skin area clean and dry.
+When this happens, it is best to contact your CF clinic nurse to check on the G-tube site, change to a new G-button, and receive instruction about how to keep the affected skin area clean and dry.
 A culture swab may be collected to check for infection and an antibiotic cream or an oral antibiotic may be prescribed for you if your CF doctor feels it is needed.

 What about the cost?